Comfort and Hope for the Journey of Grief

-A weekend retreat for adults who have experienced the death of spouse, child, parent, sibling, or friends
+A weekend retreat for adults who have experienced the death of a spouse, child, parent, sibling or friend.

 “Blessed are those who mourn, for they will be comforted.”
 Matthew 5:4 (NRSV)

 Mo-Ranch and Faith & Grief Ministries are combining their respective gifts to make this retreat available, providing you a safe venue to wrestle with the dynamics of grief and to experience significant measures of hope and encouragement.
 Whether you are standing in raw grief, navigating the chaos of grief’s confusion or recovering from a recent ambush of grief, this retreat is designed for you.
 Plan to experience comfort through scripture, spiritual practices and interaction within a compassionate community of men and women who “get it”—get the heartache, get the lingering sorrow, get the continual yearning to be with your loved one and get the longing for peace.